 You’re a candidate for the dental implant procedure if you have healthy gum tissue and sufficient bone density in your jaw to place the implant.
 For successful osseointegration, there has to be enough jawbone tissue to support the titanium dental implant that’s placed in your jawbone.
 Our dental implant dentists will be able to determine if you’re a likely candidate for the dental implant procedure.
 Even if you’re not a candidate for a dental implant, we can help you explore your other tooth replacement options.

-Our dental implant dentists at Precision Dentistry of Bloomfield Hills are dedicated to helping you restore your smile after tooth loss.
+Our dental implant dentists at Bloomfield Hills Dental Group of Bloomfield Hills are dedicated to helping you restore your smile after tooth loss.
 To request an appointment with one of our dental implant dentists in Bloomfield Hills, MI, call (248) 335-4427.